 The Tibet Discovery elevates you to the towering mountain ranges of southwest China, where you will see and experience Tibet's mystical and spiritual appeal.
 Experience the largest lake in the Tibet Autonomous Region, Namtso Lake.
-This tour provides you an option of either choosing to visit China's prized Pandas at renowned research center in Chengdu or witness the spectacular views of the Tibetan highland on a train to Xining.
-Whichever you choose, both are going to astound you.
+Visit China's prized Pandas at renowned research center in Chengdu.
 Embark on an exhilarating flight through beautiful mountains on your way to Lhasa, where you will visit the sacred Tibetan Buddhist Potala Palace.
 Enjoy a heightening experience on your Tibet Discovery to "The Roof of the World."

 Guided China Tour

-Including flights, hotels, meals, tour guides and more
+Including Intra-China flights, hotels, meals, tour guides and more

-Bird's Nest (outside), Water Cube (outside), Yonghegong Lamasery and Temple of Heaven
+Bird's Nest, Water Cube, Yonghegong Lamasery and Temple of Heaven

 Lhasa (5 Nights)